 - After all tests are completed, the Human Resources Department establishes a list of all eligible candidates and ranks them according to final test scores.
 The candidates achieving the top three scores are then submitted to the department where the vacancy exists for further consideration.

-- After satisfactory completion of the selection process and approval for hire, you will be notified of the time and date to report to work.
+- After satisfactory completion of the selection process and approval for hire, candidates will be notified of the time and date to report to work.

-- All candidates must complete a probationary period, normally lasting six months, before acquiring status with the City.
+- All new employees must complete a probationary period, normally lasting six months.

 Proof of United States Citizenship/Authorization to Work in the United States as established by the Immigration Reform Act of 1986 is a condition of employment.

 Individuals with disabilities should request reasonable accommodations in accordance with the Americans with Disabilities Act prior to testing or appointment.

 The City of Springfield is an equal opportunity employer.
 All qualified applicants will receive consideration for employment without regard to race, religion, color, national origin, sex, age, status as a protected veteran, amongst other things, or status as a qualified individual with disability.